Graphing the Mandelbrot Set

 Another optimisation we can make is checking for cycles while we are iterating, if we detect a cycle it means that point will never diverge so we can exit early.

 To detect cycles we can store the initial value of z after the first iteration and check if any of the preceding z values match.
-We can update our value of z ever so often since cycles don't have to start from the first z value.
+We can update our value of z every so often since cycles don't have to start from the first z value.

 fn diverges(x0: f64, y0: f64) -> bool {